rob-myers/rob-myers.github.io/docs/plan.md

 ### TODO

-- can use `Terminal` to create rectilinear polygons in `Stage`
+- Have mouse edit mode e.g. can select area and use console to create/copy/cut
+- Need setting/theme/story to bring it to life

 - `Terminal` can run background processes
 - Try building a low poly character in blender
 - Beginners guide:
   - https://www.youtube.com/watch?v=7MRonzqYJgw&ab_channel=GrantAbbitt